June 15, 1885

 Fellowship Program established

 The 1928 Convention adopted the Fellowship Program to finance, for a select group of members chosen for merit and need, a year of graduate study at the college of their choice.
-Fellows receive $10,000 for their advanced study with a total of 1,639 Fellowships and more than $7 million in stipends given since the program began.
+Fellows with stipends receive $10,000 for their advanced study with a total of 1,736 Fellowships and more than $8 million in stipends given since the program began.
 Tau Beta Pi was the first honor society to establish such a program which aspires to advance engineering education and the profession.

 Women recognized by Women's Badge